rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/11-qualitative-research-vs-quantitative-research.md

 ---
-lecture_title: Qualitative Research vs quantitative Research
+lecture_title: Qualitative Research vs Quantitative Research
+lecture_description: >
+  A comprehensive guide exploring the types of research methods, qualitative and quantitative data, and how to assess the adequacy and reliability of your research findings.
 pubDate: 2025-04-23
 lecture_draft: true
 lectureNumber: "11"